AnwaarAlbusaidi/landingPage/README.md

 ## Contributing
 This project is part of a personal landing page project.
 Pull requests will not be accepted.
 You can use this project as a reference or starting point for your own projects.

-## License
-The content of this repository is licensed under the MIT License.